 The Fund will support the stability of low- and moderate-income households by relieving financial pressures, preventing displacement, and enabling families to thrive at work, school, and in the community.

-Through strategic investments the Fund aims to preserve 1,000 homes over the next two years.
-To do so the Fund seeks to raise $25 million in capital in its first phase.
+Through strategic investments the Fund aims to preserve 1,000 homes over the next two and a half years.
+The Fund has raised $25 million in capital from public and private investors for Phase One.